 It was one such soldier who brought men's heels to Western Europe.
 Persia's Shah Abbas, who had the largest cavalry in the world at the time, decided to form bonds with European rulers.
 The aristocracy saw his shoes as a symbol of power and masculinity, so they quickly designed similar footwear for themselves.
 The higher the heel, the more important the wearer was deemed to be.

 Photo: Shoe Museum Lausanne on WikiCommons

 Louis XIV of France kept men's heels in vogue.
-At just five foot four, he wore heeled court shoes to make himself appear more powerful and domineering.
-Portraits of the royal show his heels were dyed red; this was an expensive pigment and emphasised his superior social status.
-King Louis famously enforced a rule banning anyone without red-soled shoes from entering his court.
-It is this luxury symbol that inspired modern footwear designer Christian Louboutin.
+At just five-foot-four, he wore heeled court shoes to make himself appear more powerful and domineering.
+Portraits of the royal show his heels were dyed red; an expensive pigment to emphasise his superior social status.
+King Louis famously enforced a rule banning anyone without red-soled shoes from entering his court, and it is this luxury symbol that inspired modern footwear designer Christian Louboutin.

 Photo: King Louis XIV painted by Claude Lefèbvre, held at Château de Versailles

 Up until this point, common people's style was influenced by the aristocracy and royals.
 High-flyers had set the trend and civilians aspired to be like them.
 That was, until the French Revolution.
 People's views of royalty changed and their dedication to the crown was gone.
 Suddenly, heels were swapped for flats.
 The high-heel era was over (for men, at least).

 Heels for women made a comeback in the Victorian era, largely due to emerging technology.
 The launch of the sewing machine meant uppers could now be neatly stitched to the soles of heeled shoes.
 A gently curved instep represented a woman's feminity and sophistication, and so for the first time in history, heels were no longer considered masculine.